 • General discomfort around varicose veins

-So it’s essential to learn how to take care of your varicose veins for optimal pain relief.
-Today we will talk about an important factor that may affect your varicose veins: temperature.
+Learning to care for your varicose veins is essential for optimal pain relief.
+Today, we will talk about an important factor that may affect your varicose veins: temperature.

 Heat And Varicose Veins